hljhnu/hljhnu.github.io/index.md

 - Major Award for Graduate Students of Hunan University, 2012
 - Excellent Member of Hunan University, 2012
 - Major Award for Graduate Students of Hunan University, 2011
-- Exempt from the examination for graduate student, 2010
+- Exempt from the entrance examination for graduate students, 2010
 - Individual Scholarship for Undergraduate Students of Hunan University, 2010
 - Individual Scholarship for Undergraduate Students of Hunan University, 2009
 - Ranking first in the class in the Entrance Examination for College, 2007
-- Ranking first in the class in senior high school entrance examination, 2004
+- Ranking first in the class in the senior high school entrance examination, 2004

 ### Professional Services
 Reviewer of [The Journal of Supercomputing](https://www.springer.com/computer/swe/journal/11227)